creativeArtie/Writer-Studio/design/kickstarter/Tell-your-story.md

       beginning to the the end
     - free to use base program, paid addons for specific domains
 - became one of my many projects that I wished to see success out in the wild
-- the project spends it time first on my laptop
+- the project idea started 5-6 years ago, with some phototype.
+- the current version started last year when I needed some project for mental wellness

 # What’s your plan, and what’s your schedule?